-3. Not joining CVS CarePass.
+3. You haven’t joined CVS CarePass.

 You get $10 back every month just for joining the CVS CarePass program.
 This is one of the best benefits of CarePass.
-It costs $5 a month, but then you get $10 ExtraBucks back.
+It costs $5 a month, but then you get $10 in CVS ExtraBucks back.
 Plus, they’re doing a promotion right now — if you sign up, you get the first month free!

 Your receipt will simply say “$X.00 EXTRABUCKS” with the expiration date printed beneath it — sort of like you just got free store credit!